ShadowNet: A Secure and Efficient On-device Model Inference System for Convolutional Neural Networks: Design Overview

 \subsection{Design Goals}

-We aim to design a secure on-device model inference system that meets the following goals: \begin{itemize} \item Security rooted in the hardware so that the model will be secure even when the OS is compromised; \item Reasonable performance overhead that allows real-time analysis; \item Access to hardware accelerators that support on-device ML tasks. \end{itemize}
+Our secure on-device model inference system has the following design goals: \squishlist \item Security that is rooted in the hardware so that the model remains secure even when the OS is compromised; \item Performance efficiency for supporting real-time analysis; \item Access to hardware accelerators for supporting on-device ML tasks. \squishend